Jontruiz1/Public-Python-Discord-Bot/README.md

 ## Tweaking this project for your own use

 * Customize botmain.py how you please, you may have to remove the client variable and associated aspects to it if you don't have a mongo database.
-Reset the Bot Token variable to the token of your choosing.
+You will have to change the bot token variable at the bottom of the botmain.py file if you wish to run the bot yourself
 * In scraper.py, you can reset the API Key to one of your choosing if you have an OpenWeatherMap API Key or remove the file entirely

 ## How to run this bot yourself